Marmalade-NG/marmalade-ng/doc/source/concepts.rst

 Front-running considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In the Maramalade-NG, front-running attacks that could lead to a loss of funds or a Denial of Service are considered.
+In Maramalade-NG, front-running attacks that could lead to a loss of funds or a Denial of Service are considered.

 Especially these two critical cases are considered:
   - tokens creation